This Bagels and Lox breakfast spread is quick and easy, and perfect for both busy mornings and brunch with friends and family.

 Bagels and Lox:

-- 2oz lox (cold-smoked salmon)* See Recipe Notes
+- 2 ounces lox (cold-smoked salmon) See Recipe Notes

 - 1 regular or mini bagel (plain, everything, or onion)

-- 2 TB cream cheese (use more or less, as desired)
+- 2 tablespoons cream cheese (use more or less, as desired)

 - thinly sliced red onion